NickelousTex/ld-segment-scheduler/README.md

 # LaunchDarkly Feature Flag Scheduler

+⚠️ **WARNING: This tool is NOT officially supported by LaunchDarkly.
+Use at your own risk.**

-A Python script that leverages LaunchDarkly's native **Scheduled Changes API** to schedule targeting rules for feature flags using segment keys at specific dates and times in EST timezone.
+A Python web application that leverages LaunchDarkly's **Scheduled Changes API** to schedule targeting rules for feature flags using segment keys at specific dates and times in EST timezone.

 ## Features

-- **Native LaunchDarkly Scheduling**: Uses LaunchDarkly's built-in Scheduled Changes API
-- **Web UI**: Modern web interface with dropdown selections for flags and segments
+- **Web UI**: Modern, intuitive web interface with dropdown selections
-- **Command Line Interface**: Full CLI support for automation and scripting
+- **Pagination Support**: Handles large numbers of projects, flags, and segments
+- **Multi-Project Support**: Select from all accessible LaunchDarkly projects
+- **Real-time Validation**: Immediate feedback on selections and scheduling
+- **EST Timezone Support**: Automatic UTC conversion for LaunchDarkly API
-- Schedule targeting rules for multiple feature flags
+- **Multiple Flag Scheduling**: Schedule targeting rules for multiple flags at once
-- Target specific segments with custom variations
+- **Segment Targeting**: Target specific user segments with custom variations
-- EST timezone support with automatic UTC conversion
-- Pagination support for large numbers of flags and segments
-- Comprehensive error handling and validation
+- **Comprehensive Error Handling**: Clear error messages and validation
-- No external dependencies for scheduling (LaunchDarkly handles execution)
+- **No External Dependencies**: LaunchDarkly handles all scheduling execution

 ## Setup